 We’re all of different heights.
 Some of us are short.
 Some of us are tall.
 In general, many Asians are shorter than people from other cultures.

 I’ve been short all my life.
 At school and university in Malaysia, Singapore and Australia, I was the shortest kid in my classes.
-Today, as a grown Asian adult at 148cm tall (4’10 ft), I see many people taller than me wherever I go.
+Today, as a grown Asian adult, I see many people taller than me wherever I go.

 Reasons Asians Are Short